Post

 We do know that in general, diets rich in saturated fats can lead to the development or increased risk of several disease categories including heart disease, stroke, thromboembolisms, and more.
 The damage from these can be irreversible and as such risk should be mitigated from eating diets low in processed foods, red meats, and more.
 Most folks have heard of such rules from our health and food regulators, and medical groups such as the American Heart Association.

-So what we know?
-Is that low-fat and especially low saturated fat diets may play a part in reducing risk of these diseases.
+So what we do know, is that low-fat and especially low saturated-fat diets may play a part in reducing risk of these diseases.

-The plant oil industry has taken some market share away from animal fats to increase revenue, and the category of fats known as “saturated fat” has turned into everyone’s favorite scapegoat, due to some real concerns about this category from the American Heart Association.
-That’s not a bad thing, and it’s good for American Soy, it’s good for other plant oils, and sustainability.
+The plant and seed oil industries have taken market share away from animal fats (butter) to increase revenue, and the category of fats known as "saturated fat" has turned into everyone's favorite scapegoat, due to some real concerns about this category from the American Heart Association.
+That's not a bad thing, and it's good for American Soy, it's good for other plant oils, and sustainability.

 But, there is absolutely a reason to continue to use animal fats (maybe not butter per-se) beyond the fact they taste so good.
 Many health magazines have become unofficial press for the plant/seed oil industries, both domestic and abroad.
-Doctors in their columns often tout inconclusive benefits of certain poly-unsaturated fats (often abbreviated as PUFAs).
-And to add to the confusion, some poly-unsaturated fats (some omega-3 and some omega-6 PUFAs) are essential nutrients for human health.
+Doctors in their columns often tout - yet inconclusive benefits of certain poly-unsaturated fats (often abbreviated as PUFAs).
+For example, that omega-6 PUFAs are heart healthy and consuming lots of them has benefits, while the literature often suggests that a high omega-6 to omega-3 ratio (20:1 in Western diets[^4]) often results in elevated (bad) LDL cholesterol and lowered (good) HDL cholesterol.
+And to add to the confusion, some poly-unsaturated fats (some omega-3 and omega-6 PUFAs) are essential nutrients for human health.
 Conversely?
-Some of the hype around omega-3 and omega-6 fats omits that many of these can be synthesized within the human body or its microbiome, or otherwise are quite abundant in our diet.
-So hype around omega-3 and omega-6 PUFAs?
+Some of the hype around omega-3 and omega-6 fats omits that many of these fats can be synthesized within the human body or its microbiome, or otherwise that many omega-6 fats are quite abundant in our diet.
+So is the hype around omega-3 and omega-6 PUFAs worth it?
 It depends.

 Via ChatGPT and its count of the number of documented poly-unsaturated fatty acids, there are 7 common poly-unsaturated fats, 7 uncommon, 15-25 available PUFAs, and close to 50 total PUFAs.